 This seasonal recreation event series connects Sebago Lake Watershed residents and our customers to resources that affect the Lake’s water quality.
 Each event allows participants to learn about water quality and our lake protection programs while visiting one of the many trails, forests, mountains, or rivers that influence Sebago Lake.

 Celebrate the vital role water plays in your life!
 We coordinate diverse events the first week each May.
 Our initiatives are designed to engage our customers with various aspects of their drinking water, ranging from protection and conservation to treatment, testing, and distribution.
-Planning efforts for 2018 are underway; event information will be posted here in the spring.
+Our 2018 events include a film series that highlights our source protection programs and a tour of the Sebago Lake Water Treatment Facility.
+Click here to learn more!

 Located in Standish across from Sebago Lake, the Sebago Lake Protection Office houses our water resources, education, and security staff.
 The office is open from 8:00 a.m. -4:30 p.m., Monday through Friday (excluding holidays).
 To learn more about Office resources, click on the link above.